Our Board of Directors

 Lee Smith is Vice President, Operations, Canada at Meritage Midstream Services ULC.
 His responsibilities include ensuring the safe, efficient and effective operation of gas processing assets and pipelines in Northern Alberta.
 Lee has 30 years of experience in the design, construction, staffing and commissioning of grass roots facilities and prior to Meritage, held similar positions with Pembina, Provident, EnCana and PanCanadian Petroleum.
 Lee has 25 years of experience building successful teams through employee engagement, empowerment and trust.
 Lee attended the University of Alberta and Notre Dame University and holds a Bachelor of Science Degree with a major in Management.

-Patricia is the Chief Executive Officer and Chairman of the Board of PBA Land & Development, a privately owned Calgary company, where she provides a leadership role in the company’s strategic direction, development, and asset management.
-Prior to joining PBA, Ms. Phillips strategically identified and executed a business model of founding, instrumentally developing growth, and finally exiting through various business combinations, three successful private oil and gas companies as Chairman of the Board and President.
-In addition al to her success as an entrepreneur, Ms. Phillips brings a wealth of international experience in economics and finance from her past involvement at the General Agreement on Tariffs and Trade (GATT) in Geneva, Switzerland, where she developed trade policies for the Tokyo Round, and as a financial analyst on Wall Street, where she managed the energy and sovereign sectors, working directly with corporate finance, capital markets, and mergers and acquisitions.
-She has served as a director on a number of boards, of both public and private companies, including chairing reserve evaluation committees, compensation committees and corporate governance committees.
-Ms. Phillips obtained a Bachelor of Arts (Magna Cum Laude) in Economics from Mount Holyoke College, and an MBA from the McCombs School of Business at the University of Texas (Austin).
+Patricia Phillips is the Chief Executive Officer and Chairman of the Board of PBA Land & Development, a privately owned Calgary company.
+Here she provides a leadership role in the company’s strategic direction, development, and asset management.
+Prior to joining PBA, Patricia strategically identified and executed a business model of founding, instrumentally developing growth, and finally exiting through various business combinations, three successful private oil and gas companies as Chairman of the Board and President.
+In addition to her success as an entrepreneur, Patricia brings a wealth of international experience in economics and finance from her past involvement at the General Agreement on Tariffs and Trade (GATT) in Geneva, Switzerland, where she developed trade policies for the Tokyo Round.
+She also has experience as a financial analyst on Wall Street, where she managed the energy and sovereign sectors, working directly with corporate finance, capital markets, and mergers and acquisitions.
+She has served as a director on a number of boards, of both public and private companies, including chairing reserve evaluation committees, compensation committees, and corporate governance committees.
+Patricia obtained a Bachelor of Arts (Magna Cum Laude) in Economics from Mount Holyoke College, and an MBA from the McCombs School of Business at the University of Texas (Austin).